 back to top

-CSI (and CUNY) students participating in short-term (summer/winter intersession) study abroad programs may be eligible to apply for a STOCS Scholarship.
-Please see eligibility requirements and application and information online at www.cuny.edu/academics/programs/international/students/scholarships/stocs.html
+CSI (and CUNY) students participating in study abroad programs may be eligible to apply for SIROCS: Scholarships for International Resume-Building Opportunities for CUNY Students.
+Please see eligibility requirements, application, and other information at http://www1.cuny.edu/studyabroad/financial-matters/sirocs/.

 back to top